 Despite efforts taken by asset managers and owners to identify and prioritise the most important decent work topics, one of the major challenges cited by interviewees was how to demonstrate the financial materiality of decent work.
 Interview findings indicated asset managers had trouble quantifying decent work due to the number of qualitative elements, that were difficult to translate into quantitative measurements.
-This led investors to conclude that decent work was less financially material than environmental performance even though sustainability criteria, including the social dimension, are crucial for risk management.\\
+This led investors to conclude that decent work was less financially material than environmental performance despite the fact that sustainability criteria, including the social dimension, are crucial for risk management.xxvi had its products banned by United Statesxxviii due to evidence of forced labour.
+Poor working conditions do not solely affect companies in emerging markets but in developed markets too as seen in the Boohoo scandal in the UKxxix, and not just with public companies as observed with Deliveroo's contentious IPO.xxx

 Examples of recent decent work-related incidents clearly demonstrate the importance of investors paying attention to the topic.
-This includes the poor treatment of migrant labour by ATA IMS Berhadxxvii which lead to Dyson, which accounted for 80% of ATA's revenue, cutting ties with the firm, and Top Glove, the world's largest manufacturer of rubber gloves, which had its products banned by United Statesxxviii due to evidence of forced labour.
-Poor working conditions do not solely affect companies in emerging markets, but in developed markets too as seen in the Boohoo scandal in the UKxxix, and not just with public companies as observed with Deliveroo's contentious IPO.xxx
+This includes the poor treatment of migrant labour by ATA IMS Berhadxxvii which lead to Dyson, which accounted for 80% of ATA's revenue, cutting ties with the firm, and Top Glove, the world's largest manufacturer of rubber gloves, which